GenericMappingTools/gmt/doc/rst/source/cookbook/map-projections.rst

    Lambert conformal conic map projection.

 The choice for projection center does not affect the projection but it indicates which meridian (here 100°W) will be vertical on the map.
 The standard parallels were originally selected by Adams to provide a maximum scale error between latitudes 30.5°N and 47.5°N of 0.5–1%.
 Some areas, like Florida, experience scale errors of up to 2.5%.

 .. _-Jpoly:

-(American) polyconic projection (**-Jpoly** **-JPoly**) :ref:`... <-Jpoly_full>`
+(American) polyconic projection (**-Jpoly** **-JPoly**)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+**Syntax**

+    **-Jpoly**\|\ **Poly**\ /[*lon0/*\ [*lat0/*]]\ *scale*\|\ *width*

+**Parameters**

+- The longitude (*lon0*) and latitude (*lat0*) of the projection center.
+- The two standard parallels (*lat1* and *lat2*).
+- The *scale* in :ref:`plot-units <plt-units>`/degree or as 1:xxxxx (with **-Jl**) or map *width* in
+  :ref:`plot-units <plt-units>` (with **-JL**).

+**Description**

-The polyconic projection, in Europe usually referred to as the American
-polyconic projection, was introduced shortly before 1820 by the
+The polyconic projection, in Europe usually referred to as the American polyconic projection, was introduced shortly
-Swiss-American cartographer Ferdinand Rodulph Hassler (1770–1843).
-As
-head of the Survey of the Coast, he was looking for a projection that
+before 1820 by the Swiss-American cartographer Ferdinand Rodulph Hassler (1770–1843).
+As head of the Survey of the
-would give the least distortion for mapping the coast of the United
+Coast, he was looking for a projection that would give the least distortion for mapping the coast of the United
 States.
-The projection acquired its name from the construction of each
-parallel, which is achieved by projecting the parallel onto the cone
+The projection acquired its name from the construction of each parallel, which is achieved by projecting the
-while it is rolled around the globe, along the central meridian, tangent
-to that parallel.
-As a consequence, the projection involves many cones
+parallel onto the cone while it is rolled around the globe, along the central meridian, tangent to that parallel.
+As a
-rather than a single one used in regular conic projections.
+consequence, the projection involves many cones rather than a single one used in regular conic projections.

 The polyconic projection is neither equal-area, nor conformal.
-It is
-true to scale without distortion along the central meridian.
-Each
+It is true to scale without distortion along the central
-parallel is true to scale as well, but the meridians are not as they get
-further away from the central meridian.
-As a consequence, no parallel is
+meridian.
+Each parallel is true to scale as well, but the meridians are not as they get further away from the central
-standard because conformity is lost with the lengthening of the meridians.
+meridian.
+As a consequence, no parallel is standard because conformity is lost with the lengthening of the meridians.

+**Example**

-Below we reproduce the illustration by *Snyder* [1987], with a gridline
-every 10 and annotations only every 30° in longitude:
+Below we reproduce the illustration by *Snyder* [1987], with a gridline every 10 and annotations only every 30° in
+longitude:

 .. literalinclude:: /_verbatim/GMT_polyconic.txt